Tools & Materials

 Ultimate Tape Measure Guide

-Here’s our one-stop guide to all things concerning tape measures, from product feature recommendations to tradesman tips and tricks.
+Our one-stop guide to all things tape measures, from product recommendations to tradesman tips and tricks.

 A built-in pickup tool

 Tiny, powerful “rare earth” magnets turn your tape hook into a handy grabber, a nice feature at no extra cost.
 But it’s not for those who like to carry their tape in a nail pouch.
 Every time you grab your tape, a cluster of nails comes along with it.
-You’ll find magnetic hooks on Husky, Kobalt, Lufkin and other brands.
+You’ll find magnetic hooks on tape measures from many popular brands, including this one from Klein Tools.

 Make a tape measure notepad